quorn23/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Sat Apr 28 23:58:59 UTC 2018
+Sun Apr 29 00:00:49 UTC 2018
 ### Pulling Domains From Individual Lists.
 1 In Backupbitlockerrecoverykey
 1 In BildDE